moonbuggy/docker-dnsmasq-updater/README.md

 On a Debian-based host (e.g. Armbian) it may be necessary to add the backports repo for apt to find the newest version.

-#### String matching in removed hostnames
-The python_hosts module's `remove_all_matching()` is used to remove entries from the hosts table when containers go offline, but it will match substrings and potentially remove more hosts than might be expected.

-As an example, if you were developing a new version of a container whilst still running the old one, you might end up with one container with the hostname `myproject` and another with the hostname `myproject-dev`.
-As both `myproject` and `myproject.<domain>` are added to the hosts file when _that_ container comes up, the `myproject` string is matched when the container goes down to ensure they're both removed.
-This will, however, also remove `myproject-dev` and `myproject-dev.<domain>` from the hosts file regardless of whether it's still up or not.

-I expect this should be resolvable, but I haven't properly looked at it yet.

 ## Links
 GitHub: <https://github.com/moonbuggy/docker-dnsmasq-updater>